sharmaDeepti369/slate/source/index.html.md

 }

 ```
-> Sample response when the user register second time and email is verified :
+> Sample response when the user register using another role and email is verified :

 ```json
 {